tjhickey724/compiler_design/notes/parsing/OperatorGrammars.md

 ``` java
 e || e || e && e && f + f * d . d . c * f + f == f == e
 ```
+and lets create a CFG for that will parse this expression with the correct associativity!

+Then we'll convert into a LL(1) compatible form.